Connect with others who understand.

 See answer

-If you’re noticing more strands than usual in your hairbrush or finding sparse spots on your scalp, you might wonder if this is another part of living with multiple sclerosis (MS).
-Given this autoimmune condition’s wide variety of symptoms, it’s understandable that people living with MS might wonder if thinning hair is one of them.
-Unexpected hair loss — medically known as alopecia — is not a symptom of MS. But you could lose hair as a side effect from treatments for MS or other common medications you may be taking for other conditions.
+If you’re noticing more hair shedding when you brush or finding sparse spots on your scalp, you might wonder if this is another part of living with multiple sclerosis (MS).
+Given this autoimmune condition’s wide variety of symptoms, it’s understandable to suspect thinning hair may be one of them.

 1. Hair Thinning Can Be a Side Effect of Disease-Modifying Therapies